 You have to learn to identify Phishing Attacks to know more about protection from phishing in general so that you can avoid Phishing scams.

 The key to staying protected is to stay attentive.
-Read all your work-related emails end to end and keep an eye on something fishy.
-If you just felt that there is something wrong with the email, contact the organization from which the email is said to be.
+Read all your work-related emails end-to-end and keep an eye out for something fishy.
+If you just felt that there is something wrong with the email, contact the organization it is said to be from.

 2] If the email requires some urgent action, then you must look carefully and then take the decision.
-If there are any outbound website links, verify their address before supplying any information to that website.
+If there are any outbound links on the website, verify their addresses before providing any information to that site.
 Also, check for the padlock sign or verify the website’s certificate.

 3] Do not provide any financial or contact details to any website or email.
 Know when to trust a website, take precautions before clicking on any web links and follow the basic internet usage safety norms.

-4] Have proper antivirus, and firewall software protecting your computer and do not download any attachments from any of these emails.
-RAR/7z or any other executable files are most suspected of containing any malware or Trojans.
-Regularly change passwords and create a backup of important documents at a secure location.
+4] Have proper antivirus and firewall software protecting your computer and do not download any attachments from any of these emails.
+RAR/7z files or any other executable files are most likely to contain malware or Trojans.
+Regularly change passwords and create backups of important documents in a secure location.

 5] Completely destroy your physical documents before disposing of them so that they cannot provide any information about you and your organization.